3gData/3gData.github.io/index.md

 # Introduction
 Hi, I'm 3gData.\
 To put it straight, I'm a pretty damn good programmer.
 Working my way up from youtube and devforum, To where i stand now.
 Fluent in RLua, Working with the Developers whomst I admired all those years ago.
-Working my way up this ladder has taught me that Quality is always over quantity.
+Working my way up this ladder, I've met you!
 Now im not going to sit here and lecture you about how good i am, Hire me and find out!

 # Experience
 ## RoEmpires